Epochs class#

 t_beforenumbers.Number

-Time before the event start time to start the epoch.
-Units specified by t_unit.
+Time before each event start to begin the epoch.
+Interpreted according to t_unit.

 t_afternumbers.Number

-Time after the event start time to end the epoch.
-Units specified by t_unit.
+Time after each event start to end the epoch.
+Interpreted according to t_unit.

 t_unitstr, optional